AssistiveRoboticsUNH/IAD-Generator/README.md

 Generating IADs occurs in several steps.
 In our system we evaluated I3D using pre-trained ImageNet features and so we omit the training descriptions for that network.

 ### Training C3D
 If training the network using C3D first move the contents of the provided "caffe3d" folder into the caffe3d/examples/directory of the provided C3D implementation.
-To train the C3D network run the following code:
+To train the C3D network go to the directory with the caffe build code and run the following code:
 ```
-run code
+./train.sh
 ```
 You can evaluate the code using
 ```
-run code
+./test.sh
 ```
 Having trained the network in caffe you must convert the saved model to a tensorlfow interpretable format.
-Runn the given command to do so
+Change to the convert_caffe_to_tf directory and run the given command to do so
 ```
-run code
+python unpack_caffe_model.py <caffe_model> <num_classes> <dst_location>
 ```

 ### Generating IADs